bhupasubedi/CapstoneThree_EasyShop/readme.md

     Only users with the admin role can create, and this action requires an authentication token.
     ![Createinsert.png](capstone-starter%2Fdatabase%2FPhotos%2FCreateinsert.png)

 ## 4. Update a Category
     PUT /categories/{id}
     Only users with the admin role can update, and this action requires an authentication token.
+Request Body:
     ![Update.png](capstone-starter%2Fdatabase%2FPhotos%2FUpdate.png)
     ![AfterUpdate.png](capstone-starter%2Fdatabase%2FPhotos%2FAfterUpdate.png)